RubensZimbres/Repo-2018/AWS SageMaker/README.md

 ```
 Select Python 2 environment

-<b>WARNING: </b> If you are making experiments with SageMaker or even learning how to use it, be aware that <b>each model</b> (with a ml.t2.medium instance) with its corresponding endpoint trained on a ml.m4.4xlarge instance will cost you an average of 6.00 USD a day.
+<b>WARNING: </b> If you are making experiments with SageMaker or even learning how to use it, be aware that <b>each model</b> (with a ml.t2.medium instance) with its corresponding endpoint and trained on a ml.m4.4xlarge instance will cost you an average of 6.00 USD a day.
 So, never leave 2 or 3 models running overnight otherwise your AWS bill will skyrocket.